-In theory, developing a custom ERP solution in-house to manage your wholesale and distribution business may sound like the perfect solution.
-However in practise it rarely is.
+In theory, developing a custom ERP solution in-house to manage your business may sound like the perfect solution.
+However, in practice it rarely is.
 Even though the system would be designed with your specific business processes in mind, the benefits gained from a completely customized solution are often outweighed by the resources necessary to maintain such a “perfect fit” system.
-It’s preferable to work with an industry specific software company, who can meet most of your software needs out-of-the box, and provides the option to customize as well.
-Working with an ERP software vendor who becomes a trusted business partner ensures you get the best of all worlds - a solution that is designed for your specific business type, maintained by a team that provides expertise is the areas of software development and management, and provides guidance and insight into industry process improvements.
-It’s often the smaller vendors who look to build these types of relationships, as it benefits them in the long run as well – working closely with customers means they get first-hand insight into industry specific requirements, and that enables them to continuously enhance the software to better meet the needs of their target market.
-Below we take a closer look at the dangers associated with developing a custom in-house system.
+Instead, consider working with an industry-specific software company that can meet 80% of your needs out-of-the-box with the option to customize the remaining 20% of your requirements.
+If you know that you will require some custom work to meet your specific business requirements, you want to find an ERP software vendor who will also become a trusted technology partner.
+This ensures you get the best of all worlds - a solution that is designed for your specific business type, maintained by a team that provides expertise in the areas of software development and management and provides guidance and insight into industry process improvements.
+Keep in mind that it's often the smaller vendors who look to build these types of relationships, as it benefits them in the long run as well – working closely with customers means they get first-hand insight into industry-specific requirements, which enables them to continuously enhance the software to better meet the needs of their target market.
+Below we take a closer look at the dangers associated with developing custom ERP in-house.

-First and foremost, as a wholesale distribution company, your core competency is not in creating ERP solutions, nor should it be.
+First and foremost, whether you’re a wholesale distribution company, eCommerce business, manufacturing company or operating some other type of business, your core competency is not in creating ERP solutions, nor should it be.
 One of the problems with developing a system in-house is that it eats up a lot of resources and requires a large investment into the technology and skills needed to keep the ERP application up and running.
-Even if this task is assigned to an IT department, it still takes time and other resources away from the activities that contribute to the businesses core competency.
+Even if you assign this task to an IT department, it still takes time and other resources away from the activities that contribute to the business's core competency.

 Lack of Outside Support

 The next issue arises from the fact that completely customized in-house ERP systems are way more difficult to maintain and upgrade.
-Home-grown solutions often require continuous pieces of customization in order to manage changing processes, especially for a growing business.
+Home-grown solutions often require continuous pieces of customization to manage changing processes, especially for a growing business.
 All of these small additions can become unwieldy and leave users stuck when the person who developed them leaves.
 The development and design of new features are often limited by the imagination of an individual user and aligned with their specific way of thinking.
 Working with an outside software vendor gives you access to the knowledge of a team who has worked with other similar companies, and thus may be able to recommend better ways for managing certain processes.
 These systems are designed with the best processes in mind to ensure functionality developed does not disrupt other areas of the system or business.
-When developing a system in-house, time must be spent planning processes, developing the application, testing how it works and then training users on the new features.
-When working with an outside vendor, upgrading functionality is often simply a matter of turning on specific features that are already built in and ready to go.
+When developing a custom ERP system in-house, you must spend time planning processes, developing the application, testing how it works and then training users on the new features.
+When working with an outside vendor, upgrading functionality is often simply a matter of turning on specific features that are already built-in and ready to go.
 An example is turning on the ability to do warehouse transfers when your business expands to multiple locations.

 The next issue pertains to delays in hardware and software technology upgrades as a result of standard capital allocation approval processes.
-When developing a system in-house, the technology and infrastructure may not get upgraded as frequently if not properly budgeted for on a regular basis.
+When developing a system in-house, the technology and infrastructure may not get upgraded as frequently if not properly budgeted for regularly.
 Other projects may get priority which can increase the risk of system crashes and bugs in the long term.

-The market for inventory and accounting ERP software is more saturated than ever before which provides businesses the opportunity to find a solution that is designed with their type of business in mind.
-Most companies will be able to benefit from an out-of-the-box system with simple customization and the need for developing in-house solutions is fading.
-If you’re thinking of developing something in-house, keep in mind the above list of pitfalls and spend the time trying to find an existing vendor to work with.
+Fully customized solutions are becoming a thing of the past, as the market for ERP is more saturated than ever before and provides businesses with the opportunity to find a solution that is designed with their type of business in mind.
+Most companies will be able to benefit from an out-of-the-box system with simple customization.